nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Add a pet: `add`

-When you have a new pet in the daycare, you will need to add a pet to the pet list.
+When you receive a new pet in the daycare, you may wish to add them to WoofAreYou.

 Format: `add n/NAME_OF_PET o/OWNER_NAME p/PHONE_NUMBER a/ADDRESS [t/BREED]...`
 * Each particular field is compulsory except for `BREED`.